 How many stocks to own in the portfolio of a new investor

 The argument above might go against the common perception that new investors should have a large portfolio, as they might err while selecting portfolio stocks and a large portfolio would minimize the impacts of their errors.
 Followers of this argument believe that a large portfolio would have a greater chance of hitting a jackpot.
-However, I do not recommend that a new investor should have a large portfolio of stocks.
+However, we do not recommend that a new investor should have a large portfolio of stocks.

-A new investor should spend more & more time honing her skills of stock selection and monitoring.
+A new investor should spend more & more time honing her skills in stock selection and monitoring.
 Therefore, she should focus on a few stocks at a time.
 If she has more surplus money, then she should invest it in equity mutual funds temporarily, which would shield her portfolio from her stock selection mistakes in the initial phase.
 Once she believes that she has learned the art of stock selection & monitoring, and then she can shift her savings from mutual funds to her carefully selected stocks.

 Therefore, new investors should try to keep their portfolio size small so that they can focus more on the learning aspect of stock investing and learn the higher levels of this skill.

 Therefore, we can see that it is good for any investor to have the minimum number of stocks between 2 to 30 in her portfolio.
-The number of stocks in the portfolio is a fine balance between the peace of mind from sudden decrease in portfolio value due to any stock doing poor and the time & effort needed to monitor the portfolio effectively.
+The number of stocks in the portfolio is a fine balance between the peace of mind from a sudden decrease in portfolio value due to any stock doing poor and the time & effort needed to monitor the portfolio effectively.

 Therefore, how many stocks to own in the portfolio is an outcome of the investor’s risk appetite, her investing expertise and the time availability with her.